orra-dev/orra/README.md

 ## Quick Start

 In this guide, you'll set up a dynamically orchestrated app using Orra!
-The app echos provided values using an Echo JS based service.
+The app echos values using an Echo JS based service.

-It's a simple but powerful setup that demonstrates Orra's key capabilities:
+This is a simple but powerful setup that demonstrates Orra's key capabilities:

 - Dynamic orchestration
 - Resilient execution